fidothe/saxon-xslt/README.md

 Wraps the Saxon 9 HE XSLT processor Java API so it's easy to use from your JRuby project

+This is a super-minimal first cut, it doesn't do many, many, things that it should and it is entirely untested.
+You probably shouldn't be using in production systems.

+It only runs under JRuby.

+You can find Saxon HE at http://sourceforge.net/projects/saxon/ and Saxonica at http://www.saxonica.com/

+Saxon HE is (c) Michael H. Kay and released under the Mozilla MPL 1.0 (http://www.mozilla.org/MPL/1.0/)

 ## Installation

 Add this line to your application's Gemfile: